What I Offer

 Groups provide students with a greater sense of comfort because the spotlight isn't always on them.
 The teacher isn't always sitting right next to them listening and watching their every move, so they become more relaxed; thus, giving them the courage to explore the piano and get creative.

-Typical group lesson subjects are of course reading notation, aural training, sight reading and theory, but also include: improvisation, group performance, duets and trios, technology based learning, basic composition and more!
+Group lesson subjects are: reading notation, aural training, sight reading and theory, but also include: improvisation, group performance, duets and trios, technology based learning, basic composition and more!
 Students are grouped with others that are similar in age and ability level.
-Lessons are 60 minutes scheduled at the same time each week.
+Lessons are 30 or 45 minutes scheduled at the same time each week.
 For ages 6 and older.

 As an experienced and passionate Piano Instructor, I believe in an approach that gives students positive, constructive ways to learn.
 I design my lessons according to my students’ needs, with an emphasis on confidence-boosting activities.

-Lessons are 45 minutes, scheduled at the same time each week.
-Lessons are tailored to the individual student and combine theory, technique, notation, improvisation, and basic composition.
+Lessons are 30 or 45 minutes, scheduled at the same time each week.
+Lessons are never cookie cutter; they tailored to the individual student and what their music wants, needs and goals are.
+Lessons combine theory, technique, notation, rhythm exercises, improvisation, basic composition and history.